laravel/docs/cashier-paddle.md

 <a name="crediting-transactions"></a>
 ### Crediting Transactions

-Just like refunding, you can also credit transactions:
+Just like refunding, you can also credit transactions.
+Crediting transactions will add the funds to the customer's balance so it may be used for future purchases.
+Crediting transactions can only be done for manually-collected transactions and not for automatically-collected transactions (like subscriptions) since Paddle handles that for you.

     $transaction = $user->transactions()->first();